Neville Pickering: Later life and death

 Pickering died on 25 June 1988 and is buried at Memorial Park Cemetery in Christchurch.
 His wife, who subsequently remarried, died in 2017.

-Awards and commemoration
+Honours and legacy

 In the 1985 New Year Honours, Pickering was appointed a Member of the Order of the British Empire, for services to local government.
-Pickering Courts, a council housing project in St Albans designed for the elderly containing 25 units built in 1978 was named in his honour.
-At his death both his successor as mayor Sir Hamish Hay and the chairman of the organising committee for the 1974 games Sir Ron Scott described Queen Elizabeth II Park as a memorial to Pickering and his vision.
+Pickering Courts, a 25-unit council housing project for the elderly built in St Albans in 1978, was named in his honour.
+After Pickering's death, both his successor as mayor, Sir Hamish Hay, and the chairman of the organising committee for the 1974 Commonwealth Games, Sir Ron Scott, described Queen Elizabeth II Park as a memorial to Pickering and his vision.